explosion/spacy-course/chapters/en/slides/chapter1_01_introduction-to-spacy.md

 Notes: At the center of spaCy is the object containing the processing pipeline.
 We usually call this variable "nlp".

-For example, to create an English `nlp` object, you can import the `English` language class from `spacy.lang.en` and instantiate it.
-You can use the nlp object like a function to analyze text.
+For example, to create an English `nlp` object, you can import the `spacy` and use the `spacy.blank` method to create a blank English pipeline.
+You can use the `nlp` object like a function to analyze text.

 It contains all the different components in the pipeline.

-It also includes language-specific rules used for tokenizing the text into words and punctuation. spaCy supports a variety of languages that are available in `spacy.lang`.
+It also includes language-specific rules used for tokenizing the text into words and punctuation. spaCy supports a variety of languages.

 ---